jgobi/easy-ldap-auth/README.md

 ## Features

-- :sparkles: Easy to use.
+- :sparkles: Easy to use, with a clean API.
 - :wrench: Full type definitions.
 - :shield: Consistent errors.
 - :bug: Easy debugging with logs provided by the `debug` package.